drizopoulos/website/content/home/about.md

 Dimitris Rizopoulos is an associate professor of biostatistics at the Erasmus Medical Center Rotterdam.
-His research focuses on joint models for longitudinal and time-to-event data with applications in precision medicine, screening and active surveilance.
+His research focuses on joint models for longitudinal and time-to-event data with applications in biomarker identification, precision medicine, screening and active surveilance.